 First, it’s important to remember that the need to establish and maintain healthy boundaries is not really about the other person.
 It’s about you.
 Here are a few starting points to consider:

-Having boundaries does not mean that you have to cut off relationships with anyone – unless your personal safety or well-being are stake.
+Having boundaries does not mean that you have to cut off relationships with anyone – unless your personal safety or well-being are at stake.

 Imagine a nice white picket fence around your yard – the kind with a latched gate.
 The “yard” is your life, time and resources.
 The “gate” will be open to people at your choosing.
 The “fence” is a metaphor for the limits you place upon others’ ability to impact your life, especially with situations described above.